 \subsection{RL Fine-Tuning and Instruction Following}

 Following the supervised fine-tuning stage, we apply RL to further refine the agents' capabilities.
-The results (Fig.~\ref{main_figure}e-f and Fig.~\ref{plan_following}) from this phase highlight two main findings: (i) SFT priming is essential prerequisite for learning effective dynamic planning under RL; and (ii) the two-stage training process yields agents that can be steered by human-written plans to accomplish tasks beyond their autonomous performance.
+The results (Fig.~\ref{main_figure}e-f and Fig.~\ref{plan_following}) from this phase highlight two main findings: (i) SFT priming is an essential prerequisite for learning effective dynamic planning under RL; and (ii) the two-stage training process yields agents that can be steered by human-written plans to accomplish tasks beyond their autonomous performance.

 Our experiments reveal that the SFT priming stage is crucial for enabling agents to develop dynamic planning skills through RL.
 The evidence for this is not just that SFT-primed agents outperform their non-primed counterparts, but is most starkly demonstrated by the fact that the Base+RL plan dynamically agent performed worse than the Base+RL no plan agent.
 This suggests that without the structured demonstrations provided by SFT, the base model cannot learn to plan effectively through RL alone; the attempt to generate plans is not only unhelpful but actively degrades performance.
-SFT priming is what provides the essential scaffolding, turning planning from a detrimental behavior into a highly effective strategy.
+SFT priming is what provides the essential scaffolding, turning planning from a detrimental behaviour into a highly effective strategy.

 The agent primed with explicit plans (SFT+RL plan dynamically) significantly outperforms the agent primed only on actions (SFT+RL no plan).
 When planning is layered on top of SFT foundation, we observe improved sample efficiency and task progression.
-Qualitative analysis confirms that this agent successfully learns to generate and execute plans at varying levels of abstraction, demonstrating the ability to plan when necessary and replan in response to changing circumstances.
-We further observe that the planning cost penalty $C_{tokens}$ introduced in Section \ref{methodology} effectively adjusts agent behavior in proportion to the penalty magnitude, with higher costs leading to reduced planning frequency and length during training while preserving task performance, indicating that agents can flexibly adapt their planning strategies to different computational constraints (see Appendix \ref{cost_penalty_ablation} for detailed results).
+We verify that these gains are robust to the choice of PPO KL regularization.
+We also perform a sensitivity analysis across a wide range of KL coefficients, showing stable learning and planning behaviour for intermediate values (Appendix~\ref{kl_sensitivity_analysis}).